LezWatch/lezpress-plugin/readme.md

 ## Deployment

-When pushed to master, this code automatically deploys to the following site(s):
+When pushed to main, this code automatically deploys to the following site(s):

 * lezpress.com